owlchester/kanka-docs/docs/source/entities/characters.md

 * **Family**: the character's family.
 Note that only a single family can be selected.
 * **Location**: where the character is currently located.
 If filled in, this will show up in the location's characters subpage.
 * **Races**: the various races or kin of the character.
 A character can have multiple races.

+Let's continue with more fields available for characters.

 * **Entry**: this is where the character's description is written.
 Who are they, what are they doing, how do they fit inside the world you've created.
 * **Age**: this text field allows both numbers and text (like very old).
 * **Gender**: the character's gender.
 Note that this field will suggest the 10 most used genders of your campaign as your campaign becomes more populated and diverse.